-A can of drink can swell and expand because of two reasons:
+A canned drink can swell and expand because of two reasons:

-- Poorly processed foods - that means that bacteria has gotten into the cans, and they feed off the substances in the cans, so the carbon dioxide they produce expands the can.
+- poorly processed foods – mean that bacteria have gotten into the cans, and they feed off the substances in the cans, so the carbon dioxide they produce expands the can.

-Also, if you see any discoloration around the cap that looks like a small amount of fluid has secreted out of the can, that's another good indication that the can probably isn't OK to drink.
+Also, if you see any discolouration around the cap that looks like a small amount of fluid has been secreted out of the can, that’s another good indication that the can probably isn’t OK to drink.

 How long do Red Bull energy drinks last unopened?

-However, like the Monster and other energy drinks, Red Bull energy drink probably lasts around 6-9 months after its expiry date.
+However, like Monster and other energy drinks, Red Bull probably lasts around 6-9 months after their expiry date.